davidlamt/personal-blog/content/post/personal-thoughts/30-year-without-social-media.md

 Nowadays, I am more conscious of my phone usage when I am out with others.
 I give my best effort into avoiding touching my mobile device when there are opportunities for conversation.

-To be honest, it is still difficult not to pull out my phone when conversation slows down or when other people do so.
+To be honest, it is still difficult not to pull out my phone when conversations dwindle or when other people do so themselves.
 However, I am going to continue to stick to my plan.

-I will stare at you while you look at your phone. 🙂
+I will stare at you while you stare at your phone. 🙂

 ### Where Has My Time Gone?!